Virtual Memory

 Identity map

 Then read the page_table_map and page_table_switch functions.
 You can see that they simply call soft_tlb_map and soft_tlb_switch.
-Hence, when you choose "page tables" as shown below, egos-2000 will enable page table translation with an identity map and still use software TLB to manage address translations.
+Hence, when you choose "page tables" as shown below, egos-2000 will enable page table translation with an identity map and still use the software TLB to manage address translations.

 > cd egos-2000